-This process may enable your to get unit credits for competencies you have already demonstrated so you can fast-track your qualification.
+This process may enable you to get unit credits for competencies you’ve already demonstrated so you can fast-track your qualification.

 At The College for Adult Learning, we understand that not all students are in a position to pay for their studies Upfront.
 For this reason we offer flexible weekly or monthly payment plans that can suit any lifestyle or budget.

 |Full Payment Upfront||$2495||One Payment||$2495|

 In order to maintain the high quality training we’re so proud of, we are not affiliated with the providers of VET Loans and FEE-HELP schemes and remain a Fee For Service provider.

 We understand the financial pressure and concerns that come with undertaking study, so we keep our prices highly competitive and offer flexible payment plans to suit all budgets and lifestyles.

 Don’t hesitate to contact us on 1300 907 870 to discuss a flexible plan that suits your budget

 Investing in yourself is the greatest investment you can make.
 Project Management is an in demand career, and the earning potential is growing fast.
 The key to building a career, and is a recognised qualification like the Certificate IV in Project Management Practice.

 You may be at risk of being passed over for career progression, salary increases or promotion opportunities because you do not have a recognised qualification in project management.